Apply for copy of building plans or documents

 You must be the current owner or have the owner's written consent to view or obtain plans or documents.

 When you lodge an application for copy of building permit plans or documents, we need to know:

 - applicant's name: the person asking for the building plans or documents

-- type of building plans or documents: residential or commercial to calculate the fee, and
+- type of building - residential house or dwelling, apartment or flat, or commercial - to calculate the fee, and

 - as much information about the plans you are looking for as you can provide, like details of a particular renovation, the area of the building if it is a large development, and the building permit number if you know it.